porterjamesj/virtualenvwrapper.el/README.md

 Support for interactive shell is turned on by calling `venv-initialize-interactive-shell`.
 After this is done, whenever you call `shell`, the shell will start in the correct virtualenv.
-This detects whether or not you have virtualenv wrapper installed and does the right thing in either case.
-Note that changing the virtualenv in Emacs will not affect any running shells and vice-versa, they are independant processes.
+This detects whether or not you have virtualenvwrapper.sh installed and does the right thing in either case.
+Note that changing the virtualenv in Emacs will not affect any running shells and vice-versa; they are independant processes.

 #### WARNINGS